eventflux-io/engine/website/docs/getting-started/installation.md

 ## As a Dependency

-Add Eventflux to your `Cargo.toml`:
+Add EventFlux to your `Cargo.toml`:

 ```toml
 [dependencies]